-- (1) Testing for substances shall be made only after a conditional offer of employment, but prior to beginning work.
+- 1. Testing for substances shall be made only after a conditional offer of employment, but prior to beginning work.
 Applicants being considered for hire must pass a drug test before beginning work.
-Refusal to submit to testing will result in disqualification of further employment consideration. - (2) If the individual starts employment prior to test results being received, the employee shall not operate any City vehicle or heavy equipment until the substance test results have been received and verified by the Human Resources Office.
+Refusal to submit to testing will result in disqualification of further employment consideration. - 2.
+If the individual starts employment prior to test results being received, the employee shall not operate any City vehicle or heavy equipment until the substance test results have been received and verified by the Human Resources Office. - 3.
+Positive test results may result in the withdrawal of the conditional offer of employment.